From graph cuts to isoperimetric inequalities: Convergence rates of Cheeger cuts on data clouds: Problem Setup and Main Results

 \end{proposition}

 One heuristic way of describing this result, in the spirit of the viewpoint given in~\cite{white1994strong}, is that the mass-constrained perimeter functional is strongly convex with respect to the $\Lp{1}$ norm.
 We will utilize this result to show that any set which has small ``perimeter deficit'', i.e. which has perimeter close to a mass-constrained minimizer, must be close to a mass-constrained perimeter minimizer in the sense of Fraenkel distance, which is an $\Lp{1}$ type distance, with a clearly quantified estimate.
+It is worth noting that the result in \cite{chodosh2019riemannian} is significantly more general than the one given here.
+Indeed, in their work they also prove that for analytic manifolds there always exists some exponent $\gamma_\M$, so that the previous proposition holds without assuming strict or integrable minimizers, under the modification that we replace $2$ with $\gamma_\M$.
+The analysis in our paper would continue to work in this more general setting, at the cost of now having an exponent that depends upon the manifold.
+For concreteness of presentation, we have opted to state the result in terms of a single exponent (i.e. $2$) which does not depend upon the manifold $\M$, but at the cost of making additional assumptions on the minimizing Cheeger set.